Navigation auf uzh.ch

 More about Remains of extinct aquatic insect communities

-Based on historical data, relict populations of aquatic insects that are important for the recolonization of renatured water bodies are identified.
+Based on historical data, relict populations of aquatic insects that are important for the recolonization of renatured water bodies were identified.

-The project "Patient Narratives as Co-Production" researches the topic of participatory research and deals with experiences with and effects of participation.
+This project researched the topic of participatory research and dealt with experiences with and effects of participation.

 Stories that are still missing